Free shipping on U.S. orders over $50

 Free U.S. returns

-Sustainable September: putting the environment first.
 The environment and climate change is a topic of priority for most retailers.
 Fast fashion is one of the largest contributors to C02 emissions globally.
+Let's take a look into sustainability in the equestrian industry.

 Everyday, tons of materials are incinerated along with microfibres and plastics being dumped into the oceans.
 This enables the clothing industry to keep up with the ongoing demand for new items.
 The clothing industry alone contributes approximately 10% of all carbon emissions globally which exceeds that of international flights and maritime shipping combined.

 In the USA, the equestrian industry contributes over $100 billion to the economy each year, a large percentage of which is spent on equestrian apparel and equipment.
-Here at Country & Stable we are determined to help you become a more sustainable rider.
+Here at Country & Stable we are determined to help you sustainable rider.

 What can we do to reduce our Carbon Footprint?